 Choose bags and containers that are moisture and vapor-resistant.
 Quality bags and containers should not absorb oils, grease, water, or odors.
 Freezer-safe jars are a great option for optimal freezer storage.
 When freezing, pack items in small quantities to limit the amount you need to thaw later.
 Always choose firm, ripe produce and quality meats and poultry.

 Help is a Click Away

 The National Center for Home Preservation can help you freeze and can your food like a pro.
-Just visit their website at www.nchfp.uga.edu.
+Just visit their website Here.
 There you’ll find info on canning, freezing, drying, pickling, and more.
 There’s even a section on how to make jams and jellies.

 Coastal Knows Canning and Freezing

-Stop by your Northwest owned and operated Coastal for all of your canning and freezing supplies while we have them in stock.
-Tell us what you plan to preserve and we’ll introduce you to the cookers, steamers, as well as other supplies you need to get it done right.
+Stop by your West Coast-owned and operated Coastal for all of your canning and freezing supplies.
+Tell us what you plan to preserve, and we’ll introduce you to the cookers, steamers, as well as other supplies you need to get it done right.